olgun-yilmaz/SpotTicket/README.md

-# SpotTicket - Event Discovery and Management App
+# EventBox - Event Discovery and Management App

-SpotTicket is a mobile app that makes it easy for users to discover a wide range of events, from concerts to festivals.
-Whether you're looking for an event in your city or elsewhere, **SpotTicket** simplifies the discovery process and enhances your experience.
+EventBox is a mobile app that makes it easy for users to discover a wide range of events, from concerts to festivals.
+Whether you're looking for an event in your city or elsewhere, **EventBox** simplifies the discovery process and enhances your experience.

 ## Features

-SpotTicket offers a seamless experience for discovering and managing events.
+EventBox offers a seamless experience for discovering and managing events.
 Here are some of its key features:

 - Advanced Event Filtering – Search by keyword, category, date, or city.